MLDaily/MLDaily.github.io/_posts/2015-10-10-welcome-to-mldaily.markdown

 ---
 layout: main
-title:  "Welcome to MLDaily !"
+title:  "Welcome to MLDaily!"
 date:   2015-10-10 12:41:36
 categories: Machine Learning Introduction
 ---

-Machine learning has been the essence of development since a long time now.
-Do you know what Machine Learning is ?<br><br>
+Machine learning has been the secret sauce of the much hyped technical advancements, but what is Machine learning?<br><br>

-Machine learning is a subfield of computer science that evolved from the study of pattern recognition and computational learning theory in artificial intelligence.
-Machine learning explores the study and construction of algorithms that can learn from and make predictions on data.
-It is the science of making the computers act without being explicitly programmed to do so.<br><br>
+Machine learning is a subfield of computer science, that evolved from the study of pattern recognition and computational learning theory of artificial intelligence.
+Machine learning aims to study, and develop algorithms that can learn from, and make predictions on a variety of data.
+It is the science of making the computers act without being explicitly programmed to do so!<br><br>

-Let me ask you a question.
-Have you ever tried to find out what google play, which when finding out what you might like, does ?
-Or, have you ever tried to find out how Flipkart gets to know what you might need and gives you a discount on exactly that particular thing ?
-Or, if I may, have you tried playing chess with a computer, and no matter how good you are, the computer figures out your next move (on higher levels) and you are left with nothing other than changing the move ?<br><br>
+Lets drill down.
+Have you wondered at how google play know the apps you might want to download?
+Or, how Flipkart offers you a discount a product you are interested in buying ?
+Or, if I may, have you tried playing chess with a computer and ended up losing.
+All these incidents are no coincidene, no magic.
+Wondering what it is then?

-I have just two words to answer these and many more of these types of questions, Artificial Intelligence !<br><br>
+The answer being, Artificial Intelligence!<br><br>

-Now, you might have heard of it, but you might not know a great deal about it.
-That is what we want to help you in.
-We would like to showcase every bit of our understanding and excitement about Artificial Intelligence (Machine Learning, to be more specific).
-This solves two purposes - one where we help people gain interest in such a topic and the other where we are able to learn.<br><br>
+Now, you might have heard of it, but you not know a great deal about it.
+Or, wish to learn about AI from scratch, or might be an expert at it.
+Even if you are slightly interested in this field, you will find this guide cum blog handy.
+Packed with all excitment and knowlegede we have reagridng AI and ML, we are here to learn, teach and share.<br><br>

-We would be taking this one topic at a time, starting with the most basic of things, and finally finishing with the most advanced (though in this age of evolution, it might never end).<br><br>
+One topic at a time, we shall start with the basics, and finish with the most advanced ones (although in this age of evolution, it might never end).
+Care enough for the journey?
+Stay tuned for more.<br><br>